Olympia Snowe: Ideology

 Snowe shares a centrist ideology with Susan Collins, her former U.S. Senate colleague from Maine, who still serves in the Senate.
 Collins is considered a "half-turn more conservative" than Snowe, Time magazine reported in February 2009 In 2012, National Journal ranked Snowe a composite 57% conservative score and a 43% liberal score.

-In 2012-13, according to GovTrack, Snowe was the most liberal Republican U.S. Senator, ranked to the left of every Republican and several Democrats.
+In 2012-13, according to GovTrack, Snowe was the most liberal Republican U.S. senator, ranked to the left of every Republican and several Democrats.
 Her highest National Journal composite conservative score was 63% in 2010, and her highest composite liberal score was a 55.5% in 2006.

 Presidential endorsements

 In February 2007, Snowe endorsed Republican candidate John McCain in the 2008 presidential election.
 In December 2011, Snowe endorsed Republican candidate Mitt Romney in the 2012 presidential election.

-Policy positions
+Political positions

 Border security and immigration policies

 In 2007, Snowe was one of several Republicans to vote in favor of legislation that would have granted citizenship to undocumented immigrants, but she voted against the DREAM Act in 2010.
 She also voted to continue funding to sanctuary cities, voted against eliminating the 'Y' guest worker visa program, voted in favor of building a fence along the southern border, and voted to make English the official language of the United States.